tanishqtiwari7/ProjectEXO_Client/README.md

 - RSA key exchange establishes a secure connection
 - Messages are encrypted before sending and decrypted upon receipt
 - The user interface is built with Java Swing
+- AI responses are rendered with Markdown support using Flexmark

 ## Companion Project 🤝